Strangemother/Polyclass.js/readme.md

     Flexy sticky header!
 No mess!
 </header>
 ```

-Whether you're working with pre-rendered content or making live DOM changes, Polyclass ensures the stylesheet is declared as needed.
-No pre-compilation or tree-shaking required, as Polyclass detects usage through a runtime tree immediately.

 Polyclass possibilities are loaded from the processed HTML entity, ensuring the library is always ever-green, naturally adopting CSS engine changes as soon as they exist, such as [Use Logical Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values)